 Dayboys and Boarders

 The long-standing tradition of boys coming to Christ’s College from local homes, as well as from all parts of the country began early in Christ’s College history.
 While some walked down the road to school, others rode their horses and later their bicycles.
-Many travelled long distances over many days from the Hawke’s Bay and Invercargill to take advantage of the education which Christ’s College offered.
+Many travelled long distances over many days, from as far away as Hawke’s Bay and Invercargill, to take advantage of the education which Christ’s College offered.
 College at this time taught boys as young as six, and each boy arrived with a different level of education.
 Consequently there was a wide age range in many classes and, until the number of classrooms increased, they were all taught together.
 Families whose sons came to Christ’s College at that time are now up to their sixth generation of attendance.

-Sport too, has always been an integral part of the College and a balance for academic endeavour.
-In 1862 the Games Committee was set up by the boys, and it was that committee which managed the day to day running of sporting activities and the library.
-They also arranged the purchase of equipment, organised coaches and set about levelling Upper so that the tussocks and hollows would not interfere with their games.
-However, as the number of sports increased, it was no longer possible for boys to undertake the increased amount of logistical work, nor for all the sport to take place within the grounds.
+Sport has always been an integral part of College life and a balance for academic endeavour.
+In 1862, the Games Committee was set up by the boys, which managed the day-to-day running of sporting activities, as well as the library.
+The committee also arranged the purchase of equipment, organised coaches and set about levelling Upper, so that the tussocks and hollows would not interfere with their games.
+As the number of sports increased, however, it was no longer possible for boys to take care of the increased logistical work involved, nor for all sport to take place within school grounds.
 Thus, to this day, some sports, including cricket, are played on the neighbouring Hagley sports fields.

-Above the Archivist’s computer are the words, “Our job is to preserve the past and to record the present for the future.”
-Archives at Christ’s College is much broader that the stereotypical collection of books and papers.
+Above the Archivist’s computer are the words, “Our job is to preserve the past and to record the present for the future”.
+Archives at Christ’s College is much broader than the stereotypical collection of books and papers.
 It involves bringing what can be found out about and rescued from the past, and adding the present, into a seamless and continuous record.